usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 Usually, [&lt;inherit>](#inherit-inherited-value-constraint) is used in conjunction with [&lt;autonum>](#autonum-autonumbered-(generated)-value) (qv).
 Using the two elements in combination, for example, the number (property) assigned to a subcontrol appearing inside a control numbered "A1" may be constrained to be "A1-a", "A1-b" etc., depending on the position of the subcontrol within the control.

 If a value must inherit from a property of a different class from the containing control object, inherit/@from can be used to indicate the applicable property (by its class).
 By default, [&lt;inherit>](#inherit-inherited-value-constraint) indicates a property value should match an ancestor's property with the same @class (the most usual case).

+The best way to understand the workings of this element is to see operational examples.

 ### &lt;desc> Parameter description